 The Energy Horizons program at CEPA provides business leaders and government decision makers with a comprehensive analytical and policy toolkit for responding to the challenges of Central Europe’s 21st Century energy landscape.
 Drawing on its extensive regional network of Senior Analysts and Fellows, CEPA’s Energy Horizons program engages policymakers and the public with accurate, insightful information on the full spectrum of available energy resources, their strategic and economic calculus and the potential they hold for host nations and the Euro-Atlantic community.
 The program further assists U.S. and European stakeholders in establishing an advanced understanding of the shared priorities and distinctive characteristics present in the Central European political and investment landscape.

-Centre for Global Energy Studies (CGES)
+Centre for Eastern Studies (OSW)

 Center for Strategic Studies under the President of the Republic of Azerbaijan (SAM)